Master of Science

-There are two Master of Science (MS) degrees available to students wanting to continue their education in nursing.
+There are 2 Master of Science (MS) degrees available to students wanting to continue their education in nursing.

 You'll learn how to teach in either an academic or healthcare setting, how to design your curriculum, how to be an effective instructor and evaluator—and more.